Natural Health Products

 Cascara sagrada means "sacred bark" in Spanish.
 It may help relieve constipation.
 It is also used in some sunscreens and as a flavoring agent.
 Cascara sagrada bark is aged for a year so the active ingredients become milder and to reduce the risk of liver damage.

 The aged bark of the cascara sagrada plant is used medicinally.
-It is a herb that is taken orallyorallyto be taken by mouth (swallowed) (by mouth).
-In general, the doses for adults and children 12 years and over are:
+It is a herb that is taken orally (by mouth).
+In general, the doses for adults are: